 Most colleges and universities have some kind of mental health center or counseling center with a mix of therapists, social workers, psychologists, and psychiatrists.
 At the very least, your university should have at least one mental health professional available to help you.

 With your school counseling center, you can make appointments to attend therapy and/or see a psychiatrist to get prescriptions for psychiatric medications.
-Your school’s counseling center might also have specific hours for walk-ins, but you will have to check with the center.
+Talkspace also offers online psychiatry services, which can connect you to a licensed prescriber from the comfort of your home.
 You might also be able to join a peer support group or therapy group organized by the counseling center.
 To learn what mental health resources your university has, check out your school’s website to find your school’s mental health services, the counseling center’s location, and applicable phone numbers.

 2. Mental Health Clubs & Organizations